The 4 Secrets Of Running The Perfect Alumni Event

 Make sure to define clear, measurable and attainable outcomes so you can target and optimize as efficiently as possible.

-Once you know your goal, you need to ensure that you understand which of your alumni you are targeting.
+Once you know your goal, ensure that you understand which alumni you are targeting.

 Is it a major event for the entire alumni body?
 Are you trying to create an intimate gathering of alumni from a specific graduating year?
 Graduates from a specific program?
 Graduates working in a specific profession and/or industry?
-Or are you looking to entertain your existing alumni donors?
+Are you looking to entertain your existing alumni donors?
+These considerations will all help you identify how best to do your outreach.

 2. Alumni Incentive